 Any data on the disk you select will eventually be lost, but you will always be asked to confirm any changes before they are written to the disk.
-If you have selected the classic method of partitioning, you will be able to undo any changes right until the end; when using (encrypted) LVM this is not possible.

 Next, you will be able to choose from the schemes listed in the table below.
 All schemes have their pros and cons, some of which are discussed in 附錄 C. If you are unsure, choose the first one.
 Bear in mind that guided partitioning needs a certain minimal amount of free space to operate with.
 If you don't give it at least about 1GB of space (depends on chosen scheme), guided partitioning will fail.